Dallas Asset Division Lawyers

-If you and your spouse carry out an uncontested divorce, a Dallas divorce attorney from O’Neil Wysocki P.C. can help you to negotiate a settlement for the division of your assets and debts, such as sorting out child support responsibility.
+If you and your spouse carry out an uncontested divorce, a Dallas asset division attorney from O’Neil Wysocki P.C. can help you to negotiate a settlement for the division of your assets and debts, such as sorting out child support responsibility.
 We frequently retain the services of certified public accountants, counselors, financial planners, and other professionals who can assist with matters of determining the value of the estate, sorting out records, and establishing who should be responsible for payment of certain debts.
 In the event that an out-of-court settlement is not possible, we can represent you in court proceedings.

 To learn more about the laws applying to property division and find out what kind of disposition you might expect in your own case, contact O’Neil Wysocki P.C. to schedule a consultation - call (972) 852-8000.